-WISCIENCE has written a short guide on undergraduate research, including how to get started in paid, volunteer, and course-related research.
+WISCIENCE (Wisconsin Institute for Science Education and Community Engagement) provides a guide on undergraduate research.
+Learn how to get started in paid, volunteer, and course-related research.

 UW Student Jobcenter

-URS is a program that connects any freshman or sophomore with the opportunity to do research for academic credit with faculty on campus in a variety of disciplines.
+URS is a program that connects first- and second-year students with opportunities to do research for academic credit with faculty on our campus in a variety of disciplines.
 Application required.

 Office of the Provost

-The Provost's office has compiled a list of university fellowship programs that support undergraduate research.
+The Provost's office offers a list of university fellowship programs that support undergraduate research.

 CALS and L&S offer resources for students interested in research, including opportunities in their honors programs.
 Many other Offices, Centers, and Academic Departments also offer research opportunities, such as the UW Clinical Research Office.